 A study guide for Eric Schlosser's book.
 See also Comparing the Jungle with Fast Food Nation.

 Click above to go to lesson plans and resources for the study of Shakespeare in the English Literature section of this page.

 A 12th-grade lesson plan for Mary Shelly's Frankenstein.

-Information for teaching about Sinclair and The Jungle.
+An interesting lesson plan for grades 8-10 using the books The Jungle and Fast Food Nation.
 For additional lesson ideas, see also Life in the Jungle, American Writers: Upton Sinclair Video Lesson, and The Power of Fiction.

 Zilpha Keatley Snyder